marklinnane/app-launcher/README.md

-# app-launcher
+# app-launcher 2.0
-An Applescript that launches a suite of apps.
+Branch to add watchdog function to re-launch all apps if any crashes.